Menu

 Chapter Ten - The tenth remedy pursued

-This remedy pursued via Consumer Affairs Victoria (CAV) commenced in October 2007, before my first 2008 AAT hearing with the second hearing going through to at May 2011.
+This remedy, pursued via Consumer Affairs Victoria (CAV), commenced in October 2007, before my first 2008 AAT hearing, with the second hearing lasting until May 2011.
+Then, it became clear the CAV would not make a finding.

 Absent Justice - 12 Remedies Persued - 10